 The seeded rib stitch pattern is a beautiful textured pattern that's guaranteed to spice up your knitting.
-Basically it's a mixture of the seed stitch and ribbing.

 Amazing isn't it, how you can mix up different patterns like that and end up with something so lovely.

-You can knit anything with this eye-catching pattern - pullovers, cardigans, scarves, hats, dishcloths and tea towels.
-And just a note here, it's great for guys too.
+You can knit anything with this eye-catching pattern, pullovers, cardigans, scarves, hats, dishcloths and tea towels and knit blankets.

 Multiple of 4 stitches plus 3 extra stitches